uniwebcms/express/README.md

 # Uniweb Express UI

-[Uniweb CMS](https://uniwebcms.com) is a **web engine** with advanced built-in intelligence to manage rich data and use it to build a website.
-The logic that is necessary for creating the user interface of a website exists in **web components** that are powered by the Uniweb engine.
+[Uniweb CMS](https://uniwebcms.com) is a **web engine** with advanced built-in intelligence to manage rich data and and build websites from templates.
+The logic that is necessary for creating the user interface of a website exists at the level of **web components** that are powered by the Uniweb engine.

 A Uniweb **website template** can be created without technical knowledge thanks to the fact that it is simply a set of options that guide the process of building a website automatically.
 We refer to that process as **self-building websites**.
 A website template specifies the web components that are needed to define a self-building website.